lamalab-org/MatText/docs/benchmarking.md

 ## Using Pretrained MatText Models

-The Pretrained MatText models can be easily loaded from [HuggingFace](https://huggingface.co/collections/n0w0f/mattext-665fe18e5eec38c2148ccf7a), for example
+The pretrained MatText models can be easily loaded from [HuggingFace](https://huggingface.co/collections/n0w0f/mattext-665fe18e5eec38c2148ccf7a), for example

 ```python
 from transformers import AutoModel